py4j/py4j/py4j-web/index.rst

 News
 ====

+* **December 26th 2013** - Py4J 0.8.1 has been released.
+See the
+  :doc:`changelog` for more details about the new features.

 * **June 14th 2013** - Py4J 0.8 has been released.
 See the :doc:`changelog` for
   more details about the new features.